Category Archives: News

 Lowest monthly rainfall ever recorded: 53.5 mm (1981)

-Wet Conditions with Thundery Showers on Most Days in the First Fortnight of November 2024
+Thundery Showers on Most Days in the First Fortnight of November 2025

-2 In the first fortnight of November 2024, moderate to heavy thundery showers are expected over parts of the island in the afternoon on most days.
-The showers may extend into the night on a few days.
-In addition, Sumatra squalls may bring widespread thundery showers accompanied by gusty winds on one or two mornings.
-The total rainfall for the first fortnight of November 2024 is forecast to be above average over most parts of the island.
+2 In the first fortnight of November of 2025, thundery showers are expected over parts of the island in the afternoon on several days.
+The showers may extend into the evening on a few of these days.
+In addition, Sumatra squalls may bring widespread thundery showers and gusty winds on one or two mornings.
+The total rainfall for the first fortnight of November 2025 is forecast to be below average over most parts of the island.

-3 The daily maximum temperatures are likely to range between 33 degrees Celsius and 34 degrees Celsius on most days, with highs of around 35 degrees Celsius on a few days.
+3 The daily maximum temperatures are likely to range between 33 degrees Celsius and 34 degrees Celsius on most days and reach around 35 degrees Celsius on a few days.

-5 Inter-monsoon conditions prevailed over Singapore and the surrounding region in the second fortnight of October 2024, with the prevailing winds generally light and variable in direction.
-The low-level winds shifted to blow from the southeast or southwest on some days.
+5 Inter-monsoon conditions prevailed over Singapore and the surrounding region in the second fortnight of October 2025, with the prevailing winds generally light and variable in direction.

-7 The second fortnight of October 2024 was warm, with daily maximum temperatures registering above 34 degrees Celsius on most days.
-The highest daily maximum temperature of 35.6 degree Celsius was recorded at Paya Lebar on 21 October 2024.
+7 The second fortnight of October 2025 was warm, with daily maximum temperatures registering above 34 degrees Celsius on most days.
+The highest daily maximum temperatures of 35.7 degree Celsius were recorded at Paya Lebar and Sembawang on 30 October 2025.

-8 Singapore recorded well below average rainfall in the second fortnight of October 2024.
-Jurong West registered rainfall of about 85 per cent below average.
+8 Most parts of Singapore recorded below average rainfall in the second fortnight of October 2025.
+The area around Admiralty registered rainfall of 60 per cent below average, and the area around Tai Seng registered rainfall of 17 per cent above average.

 Figure 1: